mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 # new (July 2023): Discord Server

 Due to the unpredicted popularity of this integration, I am kind of overburdened with support and need your help.
-Maybe this freshly setup discord channel may help:
+Maybe a discord channel might help (2023-07-31):
 [Discord server](https://discord.gg/ZvYBejFkm2)

 # Note (July 2023)